First, alignment with minimum safeguards must occur on the following 4 topics:

 The procedural element examines whether a company has adequate due diligence procedures in place by assessing company reports on its policies, processes and practices on each topic.

-To determine that the due diligence procedures are adequate, companies are advised to:
+To determine that the due diligence procedures are adequate, companies are advised to examine the existing due diligence process against the OECD Guidelines and UN Guiding Principles.

 Companies are advised not to: